szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Lion and other feline animations are stupidly slow.
 I do not know why they did not patch this along with bears.
 You could outrun them with a snail.
 This component makes them move at a more reasonable speed.
 Essentially, it searches for creatures with a cat-like animation and, if they do not have a movement rate modifier already, adds a movement rate opcode 2 modifier of 6, which makes them move at a reasonably fast pace.

-### Make creature on-hit effects that should be natural not behave as magical attacks (3080) (BGEE BG2EE EET)
+### Make creature abilities that should be natural not behave as magical attacks (3080) (BGEE BG2EE EET)

-There are several creatures whose on-hit effects do not seem to make much sense as magical effects that can be resisted by Magic Resistance or dispelled with Dispel Magic.
+There are several creatures whose abilities or effects on-hit do not seem to make much sense as magical effects that can be resisted by Magic Resistance or dispelled with Dispel Magic.
 This component makes the following changes:

 - Ghouls, Ghasts, Liches, Shadow Fiends, and Vampiric Wolves: Their paralysis can no longer be dispelled or resisted by Magic Resistance.
-It is a natural effect and thus may only be resisted with Saving Throws and removed with spells such as Remove Paralysis or Free Action.
+It is a natural effect and thus may only be resisted with Saving Throws and removed with spells such as Remove Paralysis or Free Action, indirectly increasing the value thereof.
 - Spirit Trolls: Their Strength sapping is no longer considered magical, same as other shadow creatures and wraith spiders.
 It does not make much sense for it to be magical compared to other shadows.
-Therefore, it may only be cured with Restoration spells or by resting or waiting.
+Therefore, it may only be cured with Restoration spells (with my tweak on) or by resting or waiting.
 - Carrion Crawlers: Their paralysis is no longer considered magical.
-In fact, in the lore, it is not magical at all; it is a paralytic toxin spread with their tentacles.
+In fact, in the lore, it is a paralytic toxin spread with their tentacles.
 There is even a paralytic poison made from their brain juices.
 - Poisonous Breath from Neothelid (SoD) is no longer considered a magical effect and as such Magic Resistance has no effect on it.

 ### Make Spectral creatures slightly more dangerous (3090) (IWDEE BGEE BG2EE EET)

 This component makes the following changes:

-- All creatures of the shadow, spectre, spectral undead, wraith, and mist (undead) race will have at least 30% physical damage resistance.
-This skips my Shadow summon in my Shadowdancer overhaul, as it is handled in a very particular way.
+- All creatures of the shadow, spectres, spectral undead, wraiths, and undead mists will have at least 30% physical damage resistance.
-- And a +2 bonus to their Armor Class, whatever that is
+- +2 bonus to their current Armor Class
 - Strength sapping from shadows, spirit trolls, spider wraiths, and the like always last for 8 hours, making it more than an inconvenience.
 It is a real problem now if you get hit too often.
+Mixes well with my Restoration tweak as a counterbalance.

+This skips my shadow summons in my Shadowdancer overhaul, as they are handled in a very particular way.

 ### Make Beetles more resistant to non-crushing weapons (3100) (IWDEE BGEE BG2EE EET)